Maxim-Kolmogorov/cordova-plugin-push-notifications/README.md

 ## Attention

 When the user receives a notification, the app icon is displayed in the status bar on iOS.
-Android does not provide this, so you need to add to AndroidManifest.xml:
+Android does not provide this, so you need to add to AndroidManifest.xml this:

 ```xml
  <meta-data android:name="com.google.firebase.messaging.default_notification_icon" android:resource="@drawable/my-icons" />